jetrails/magento-twofactor/README.md

 Documentation
 =============================
 The user guide can be found in the [doc](doc) folder.
 The user guide goes through the installation process as well as explains all the features that comes with this plugin.
-The archive file can be found in the [dist](dist) folder or can be downloaded alongside the releases.

 Build System
 =============================
-All JetRails® extensions use __Grunt__ as a build system.
+All JetRails® modules use __Grunt__ as a build system.
 Grunt is a package that can be easily downloaded using __NPM__.
 Once this repository is cloned, run `npm install grunt -g` followed by `npm install` to install Grunt and all Grunt modules used within this build system.
 Please refer to the following table for a description of some useful grunt build commands.
 A typical grunt command takes the following form: `grunt task:argument`.

 | Task       | Description                                                                                                                                                                                     |
 |------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|